TinkuMalibu/rgb-input-color/README.md

 # rgb-input-color

-The user can select a color using a RBG picker.
+The user can select a color using an RBG picker.
 This small program uses javascript